Configuration

 Adapter examples

 Adapter configs use the same route and check model.
-Strapi and Directus declare collections; WordPress declares REST content types.
+Strapi declares collections and single types; Directus declares collections; WordPress, Contentful, and Sanity declare content or document types.
 The adapters preserve native CMS fields in document.data, so route mappings and required-field checks can use provider-specific values when your app needs them.

 cms: {